kexquake/addons/README.md

 ## Description

-This is an alternative addon server for Quake (2021) allowing you to easily access additional community created content.
+This is a custom addon server for Quake (2021) allowing you easy access to additional community created content.

 ## Quick Setup

 Append `+ui_addonsBaseURL http://kexquake.netlify.app/` to your Quake [launch options].

 ### Testing Branch

 If you wish to test additional mods in various stages of compatibility:

 Append `+ui_addonsBaseURL http://kexquake.netlify.app/testing/` to your Quake [launch options].